VirittamoHelsinki/tyoaikakirjaus/README.md

 Firebase services are protected with the App Check -feature, meaning it only allows database calls from the certain server.

+# Authentication
+The application is intended for use by Virittämö Helsinki only and the user must log in with the Virittämö Helsinki's email address.
+The register/sign-in system is made using Google Authentication service.

 # How to run the project

 1. Clone the project from https://github.com/VirittamoHelsinki/tyoaikakirjaus.git